wmde/connecting-senses/README.md

 # Connecting Senses

-A tool for connecting Lexeme Senses with the corresponding Wikidata items.
+A tool for connecting Lexeme Senses with the corresponding Wikidata Items.

 # Usage